-When you search for information, you're going to find lots of it . . . but is it good information?
+When you search for information, you're going to find a lot of it...but is it good information?
 You will have to determine that for yourself, and the CRAAP Test can help.
 The CRAAP Test is a list of questions to help you evaluate the information you find.
 Different criteria will be more or less important depending on your situation or need.

-Key: An asterisk (*) indicates that criterion is for Web sources only
+Key: An asterisk (*) indicates criteria for Web sources only

 Currency: The timeliness of the information.

 Relevance: The importance of the information for your needs.

 Accuracy: The reliability, truthfulness, and correctness of the informational content.